wasabigeek/blog/content/blog/what-does-a-1972-paper-have-to-do-with-the-single-responsibility-principle/index.md

 > Every module in the second decomposition is characterized by its knowledge of a design decision which it hides from all others.
 Its interface or definition was chosen to reveal as little as possible about its inner workings.

-Practically speaking, he encapsulates (hides) how the input is stored via "Line Storage", and changes the dependency of subsequent modules.
-Of note, these changes remove global reliance on the stored input:
+Practically speaking, he encapsulates (hides) how the input file is stored and how it can be accessed via a new module, "Line Storage".
+Next, he changes the dependency of subsequent modules, removing global reliance on "Line Storage":
 ![Criteria for Decomposing Modules 2.png](./Criteria for Decomposing Modules 2.png) What each module does:
 - **Input**
-  - Like Modularization 1, also parses the input, but this time inserts it into a Line Storage.
+  - Like Modularization 1, also parses the input file, but this time initializes a "Line Storage" and inserts the data.
 - **Line Storage**
-  - Think of it like an Object that has methods for inserting and retrieving characters by line (e.g. get Character 5 of Line 1, Word 2)
+  - Think of it like an Object that has methods for inserting and retrieving characters by line (e.g. get Character 5 of Line 1, Word 2).
-  - Other convenience methods are also provided (e.g. counting words).
+  - Note: Unlike Modularization 1, this means callers do not need to know the nitty-gritty details of how data is stored.
 - **Circular Shifter**
-  - Generates the circular shifts from Line Storage.
+  - Generates the circular shifts from Line Storage in an initialization step.
   - Instead of outputting "Shifts", the module itself provides an interface (like an Object) similar to Line Storage, but allows retrieval of characters by their *shifts* instead of lines (e.g. get Character 5 of *Shift* 1, Word 2).
 - **Alphabetizer**
-  - Retrieving the characters from Circular Shifter, this modules sorts by alphabet and remembers the shifts.
+  - Retrieving the characters from Circular Shifter, this modules sorts by alphabet and remembers the shifts in an initialization step.
-  - Instead of outputting the "Alphabetized" shifts, the module provides a method to get Circular Shifts in order (e.g. tell me the shift that's in the 2nd sorted position).
+  - Instead of outputting the "Alphabetized" shifts, the module also provides an interface for getting ordered Circular Shifts indexes (e.g. tell me the shift number that's in the 2nd sorted position).
 - **Output**
   - Uses Alphabetizer and Circular Shifter to generate the KWAC Index.